Fedict/best-tools/java/webservice/README.md

    -d  your-tagged-image
 ```

-The `be.bosa.dt.best.webservice.url` is the base URL of your server
+The `be.bosa.dt.best.webservice.url` is the base URL of your server.

 The API will be available on `your-server` port 8080 ,
 the Swagger/OpenAPI interface on `http://your-server.example.com:8080/q/swagger-ui`